-Where the concerns are not substantiated, the Local Authority Children's Social Care Manager must authorise the decision that no further action is necessary, having ensured that the child, any other children in the household and the child's carers have been seen and spoken with.
+Where the concerns are not substantiated, the local authority Children's Social Care Manager must authorise the decision that no further action is necessary, having ensured that the child, any other children in the household and the child's carers have been seen and spoken with.
 In Derbyshire this decision should be made following consultation with a Child Protection Manager.

 The Social Worker should discuss the case with the child, parents and other professionals and determine whether early help or child in need services may be helpful.
 They should consider whether the child's health and development should be re-assessed regularly against specific objectives and decide who has responsibility for doing this.
 Arrangements should be noted for future referrals, if appropriate.

 Concerns substantiated but the child is not likely to suffer significant harm